dsmagicug/rapidpro-external-ussd-channel/README.md

 ```
 $python manage.py runserver
 ```
-## Running The channel and RapidPro on the same host machine
+## Running The channel and RapidPro on the same server instance
-In most cases, you may want to install both [RapidPro](https://github.com/rapidpro/rapidpro) and our [External USSD channel](https://github.com/dsmagicug/rapidpro-external-ussd-channel.git) on the same local machine.
+In most cases, you may want to install both [RapidPro](https://github.com/rapidpro/rapidpro) and the [External USSD channel](https://github.com/dsmagicug/rapidpro-external-ussd-channel.git) on the same server instance.

 To set up RapidPro follow the instructions [Here](http://rapidpro.github.io/rapidpro/docs/development/)

-Since they are both Django applications, you may find your self needing to run `python manage.py runserver` for both cases and this will complain with a ```Address already in use.``` error since the Django development server by default runs on port `8000`.
+Since they are both Django applications, you have to run `python manage.py runserver` for each of them.
+ This will return an error (```Address already in use.```) since the Django development server by default runs on port `8000`.

-The easiest trick here is starting each on a different port  as described in the django documentation [Here](https://docs.djangoproject.com/en/3.1/ref/django-admin/).
+The trick here is starting each application on a different port  as described in the django documentation [Here](https://docs.djangoproject.com/en/3.1/ref/django-admin/).

-For our example, we shall use port `5000` to run the External USSD Channel development server
+In this case, we shall use port `5000` to run the External USSD Channel development server

 Inside the [External USSD channel](https://github.com/dsmagicug/rapidpro-external-ussd-channel.git) project directory run

 ```
-python manage.py 0.0.0.0:5000
+python manage.py runserver 0.0.0.0:5000
 ```

 Then you can visit http://localhost:5000 to access the web interface

-We recommend that you leave RapidPro use the default port `8000`
+We recommend that you leave RapidPro use the default port `8000`.

-## Configuring External USSD channel to communicate to RapidPro.
+### Configuring External USSD channel to talk to RapidPro.

 * Visit http://localhost:8000 or https://localhost:5000  as seen above.
 **NOTE** You can use any free ports of your choice.